dhamaker/accessibility-styleguide/README.md

 ---
-title: Web Content Style Guide
+title: About the Style Guide
 ---
-# Web Content Style Guide
+# About the Style Guide
 Simple example of an accessibility styleguide leverageing GitHub for collaboration, version control, and hosting of static site.

 ## A Living Guideline